 - Cleaning performance: Generally speaking, front-load washers tend to be better at removing stains than their top-load counterparts.
 The reason is that a front loader’s tumbling washing motions are more effective than a top loaders’ twisting wash motions.
 With top-load washers, clothing tends to clump together during circular wash motions, making it ineffective when washing larger items such as winter coats and pillows.

 - Cycle time: If you want to get your laundry done fast, front loaders are definitely not the best option.
 That’s because front-load washing machines have more complex wash cycles, with a barrel that spins the clothes around and water entering and draining out of the drum during the cycle.
-Top loaders have a shorter cycle time since they are filled with water just once during the wash.
+Front-load washing machine cycle times can range between 70–120 minutes for a normal wash cycle.
+Top loaders have a shorter cycle time (around 60-85 minutes), since they are filled with water just once during the wash.